borealbirds/WildTrax-dataHarmonization/README.md

 | distanceMethod     | Text | The distance band separation method used.
 Refer to distance_method_codes table   | YES |

 Common **distanceMethod** field errors:
+* NOTE: You can request to add a new distance method if the one that was used for the project is not already in WildTrax.